scenarioo/scenarioo-format/scenarioo_object_model.md

     * Since it is a breaking release anyway, we can live with the fact that all old URLs will not be valid anymore on next release
        * Therefore we will only allow characters that can be used without problems in URLs without encoding them for `id` fields: A-Za-z0-9-_ that's it.
        * all other characters will have to be sanitized by the libraries somehow (to be defined).
-       * To still support all old URLs, we could introduce a redirect filter for those requests where unallowed characters are in the requests
+       * To still support all old URLs, we could introduce a redirect filter for those requests where illegal characters are in the requests

  * To be consistent, also the usual objects should now get an `ìtems` field, shouldn't they?
-    * No, not needed, because the existing explicit object types of scenarioo allready have explicit modeled sub items (useCase has scenarios, scenario has steps, etc.)
+    * No, not needed, because the existing explicit object types of scenarioo already have explicit modeled sub items (useCase has scenarios, scenario has steps, etc.)

  * Do we allow to have properties without a `labelKey`?
      * No